-As of December 31, 2022, there were no outstanding loans or credits granted to the members of the Board of Directors, former members of the Board of Directors or related parties.
-In 2022, no compensation was granted to former members of the Board of Directors or related parties.
+As of December 31, 2023 and 2022, respectively, there were no outstanding loans or credits granted to the members of the Board of Directors, former members of the Board of Directors or related parties.
+In 2023 and 2022, respectively, no compensation, loans or credits were granted to former members of the Board of Directors or related parties.

+Member of the Board of Directors since September 20, 2021.
 Member of the Board of Directors since April 12, 2022.
-Member of the Board of Directors from September 20, 2021 to April 12, 2022.
-RSU awards granted in 2022 had a fair value of CHF 32.7472 at grant date.
-The amount represents the full fair value of grants made in 2022.
+RSU awards granted in 2023.
+Grant price was CHF 21.57 (three-month volume weighted average share price) and fair value was CHF 20.65.
+RSU awards granted in 2022.
+Grant price was CHF 32.74 (three-month volume weighted average share price) and fair value was CHF 32.08.
 The amount includes mandatory social security contributions on the cash fees and estimated contributions on the RSU (based on their fair value at grant) paid by the company on behalf of the Board members.